bigcartel/dugway/README.md

 ### Known Issues & Limitations

 * *You can't currently upload a Dugway build/zip to Big Cartel.* This is next on our list, and is what we built Dugway in preparation for.
-For now you'll still need to copy/paste theme pages individually in the Big Cartel admin, and host images and JavaScript assets separately.
+For now you'll still need to copy/paste theme pages individually in the Big Cartel admin, and host images, fonts, and JavaScript assets separately.
 * *Big Cartel doesn't currently support custom settings.json.* Since we don't support fully uploadable themes yet (as mentioned above), you can't currently use a custom settings.json.
 For now you'll need to base your theme off of one of our [default themes](https://github.com/bigcartel-themes) and its settings.json.
 * *Dugway doesn't currently support all discounts and shipping features.* For now it's best to test those with a live store so it can interact with actual discount and shipping information.